Trzebu/Sokoban/README.md

 by Sebastian 'xa' Rosik

 ## To fix
-* probmel with compliting game when the player finishes all maps
+* probmel with compliting game when the player finishes all maps - *fixed*